Understanding IB Exams

 Extended Essay (EE)

-- 4,000-word research paper on a chosen subject.
+- 4,000-word research paper

-- Supervised by a teacher, externally graded.
+- Supervised by a teacher, externally graded

 Creativity, Activity, Service (CAS)

-- Portfolio-based, non-graded but required for the diploma.
+- Portfolio-based, non-graded but required

 6. Scoring and Grading System

-- Each subject is graded on a 1-7 scale (7 = highest).
+- Each subject graded on a 1-7 scale

-- Maximum score: 45 points (42 from subjects + 3 from core components).
+- Maximum score: 45 points (42 + 3 core)

 7. IB Exam Schedule and Duration

-- Exam durations range from 1.5 to 3 hours per paper.
+- Exam durations: 1.5 to 3 hours

 8. Challenges and Preparation Strategies